 - Applicants must have an unpaid internship offer from a recognized IGO or NGO abroad before applying to this IGO/NGO Summer Internship Financial Support Program.

 - Internships should last anywhere between six to ten weeks, and should be completed before students graduate from the College.

-- Students may find their own internship; apply to organizations that are participating at the NGO Conference at Elizabethtown College on November 2nd; apply to one of the organizations suggested by the IGO/NGO Internship Financial Support Committee; or find internships through the College’s Career Services.
+- Students may find their own internship; apply to one of the organizations suggested by the IGO/NGO Internship Financial Support Committee or find internships through the College’s Career Services.